-Organization/Systems Action Plan - Partnerships Action Step Priority Critical Issue Responsible Personnel Time Frame Visible Result Resources Status 5.
+Organization/Systems Action Plan - Partnerships Action Step Priority Critical Issue Responsible Time Frame Visible Result Resources Needed Status 5.
 MMSD will seek to develop and support additional partnerships that are mutually beneficial to both the district and the partnering individual or group, that add value to and meet one of the district's goals and priorities.
-1 21 st Century Skills Superintendent's office 2009-2010 school year and ongoing Current partnerships are identified and mapped Template for creating new partnerships is developed Coordinate and monitor partnership activities Existing Resources Ongoing: Children's Mentai Health Collaborative (Grief Groups, Trauma Groups) 4-K Council, Schools of Hope, Truancy Court in 2 High Schools A plan is being developed and presented to the BOE on May 23, 2011 regarding meeting the needs of students with - A subcommittee of the Innovative and Alternative Programs Committee is developing a template to be used as a model for entering into mutually beneficial partnerships with community businesses and organizations.
+1 21 st Century Skills 2009-2010 school year and ongoing Current partnerships are identified and Coordinate and monitor partnership activities Existing Resources Ongoing: Children's Mental Health Collaborative (Grief Groups, Trauma Groups) 4-K Council, Schools of Hope, Truancy Court in 2 High Schools A plan is being developed and presented to the BOE on May 23, 2011 regarding meeting the needs of students with mental health needs.
+A subcommittee of the Innovative and Alternative Programs Committee is developing a template to be used as a model for entering into mutually beneficial partnerships with community businesses and organizations,